11 Best Smartwatches for Sleep Tracking: (2026 Reviews & Buying Guide)

 • Very long battery life for consistent multi-night sleep data.

-• Multi-sensor approach (ECG, SpO₂, temp) gives richer sleep and respiratory signals than many wrist trackers.
+• A multi-sensor approach (ECG, SpO₂, temp) gives richer sleep and respiratory signals than many wrist trackers.

 • Classic watch styling encourages wearing it to bed — a real plus for people who dislike screen-heavy devices.